 The work presented here can be expanded in several directions.
 Having demonstrated the significance of $\ell_0$ within the $\mathcal{L}$-resummation scheme, it would be beneficial to improve analytical estimates of the critical angular momentum, for instance by incorporating insights from the GSF framework \cite{Long:2024ltn}.
 For the $w^\mathrm{eob}$ model, further investigation into the improvement of scattering angles associated with a Pad\'e-resummed potential is warranted.
 In particular, the robustness of the scheme needs to be tested at all available PM orders and extended to spinning, unequal mass systems, which will be the focus of future work.
 It would be interesting to explore the low-energy behaviour of the scattering angles in more detail.
 With complete 5PM results on the horizon, it will be important to explore the complete mass-ratio and spin dependence of the resummed PM angles and validate results against the non-perturbative information extracted from NR.
 Whilst a comparison against the scattering angles suggests that the 4PM information may be sufficient at lower energies, we need to understand how this impacts the accuracy of semi-analytical waveform models for bound-orbit compact binaries, e.g. \cite{Buonanno:2024byg}.

-The high-energy NR simulations indicate a clear need for higher-order PM information, highlighting the value of calculating PM results to higher orders in support of the development of fast and accurate semi-analytical waveform models.
+Our suite of high-energy NR simulations indicate a clear need for higher-order PM information, highlighting the importance and value of of high-order analytical calculations in support of the development of fast and accurate semi-analytical waveform models.